 STEP 10: Assign the quiz to your class

-STEP 1: Open a quiz from your Workspace, and select "Authoring options"
+Open a quiz from your Workspace, select "Actions," and then select 'Yes' for Randomize questions.

-Your students will now see the questions in a random order.
+Your students will now see questions in a random order

 Mark an assignment as a quiz